 About The North Africa American Cemetery

-The North Africa American Cemetery in Tunisia is a military cemetery and memorial site, mostly for casualties of World War II.
+The North Africa American Cemetery in Tunisia is a military cemetery and memorial site for casualties of World War Two.
 In particular, the North Africa American Cemetery houses the graves of those who were killed in campaigns in North Africa and the Persian Gulf.